“Activated 8 times in 8 weeks, with 100% success!”

 Extreme examples of tunnel disasters include Mont Blanc (France) which claimed 39 lives and burnt for 52 hours.
 A year later 12 people perished in the Tauern tunnel (Austria) and the Gotthard Tunnel (Europe) which claimed 11 lives.
 When a fire breaks out in a tunnel, vehicle occupants are not spectators to an accident, they are potential participants in a disaster.

 Besides the human toll, these disasters cause severe damage to infrastructure.
 Freight routes and even entire economies suffer as a result.

 Softstop’s Research & Development:

 The Softstop® solution was developed from Laservision’s government endorsed Research & Development laboratories.
 Leading projection technologies were trialed in the project’s research phase.
 Air, water pressures and a myriad of other issues were addressed in both day and night time scenarios.
 This testing was then followed by a week long trial onsite.

 The Research and Development phase included the following elements;

-In another example from Sydney Harbour Tunnel, Mr Bob Allen remarked that “if we had Softstop at the time and we had been able to stop that truck before it hit the portal, the incident could have been all over within 10 minutes instead of two hours.
-Softstop would have made a huge saving to the community. ”
+In another example from Sydney Harbour Tunnel, Mr. Bob Allen remarked that, “if we had Softstop at the time, and we had been able to stop that truck before it hit the portal, the incident could have been over within 10 minutes instead of two hours.
+Softstop would have made a huge savings to the community. ”

 During peak times, over 12,000 vehicles are inconvenienced by these incidents hourly.
 4,000 cars an hour are directed away from the tunnel to join the already congested Sydney Harbour Bridge route.